 Here are the fastest and slowest-selling cars and trucks in America right now.

 These are the slowest-selling cars in the U.S. right now.
-At the top of the list, the Volkswagen ID.4 is the slowest-selling car in America in January.
-Four Stellantis models are the top 10, including two Alfa Romeo models, a Jeep, and a Maserati.
-None of these models received large 2026 shipments in recent weeks.
+At the top of the list, the Volkswagen ID.4 is the slowest-selling car in America in March for the third month in a row.
+Three Stellantis models are the top 10, including the Dodge Charger in second place with 15 months of inventory at current selling rates.

 | Make | Model | Market Day Supply | Total For Sale | 45-Day Sales | Average Selling Price |